technodono/Datapacks/Dungeons+/info.md

 ## Dungeons+ Loot
 This data-pack uses vanilla loot tables!
 This makes it compatible with any other loot-table changing datapack.

+## Terragen datapack Compatability
+- Terralith
+- Datapacks that change The End & Nether

 ## Uninstalling
 You can remove this data-pack from your world at any point to stop any new structures from being generated in new chunks!